ultral/ultral.github.io/it/ansible-testing-en.md

 ### Create idempotent playbooks & roles

-Roles and playbooks has to be idempotent.
-It decreases you fear to run a role.
-As a result configuration drift is minimum as possible.
+Roles and playbooks have to be idempotent.
+It decreases your fear to run a role.
+As a resul, configuration drift is a minimum as possible.

 ### Avoid using command shell modules

-Imperative approach via command / shell modules are instead of declarative ansible nature.
+Imperative approach via command / shell modules is instead of declarative ansible nature.

 ### Test your roles via molecule

-Molecule is pretty flexible, let me show some examples:
+The molecule is pretty flexible, let me show some examples:

 #### Molecule Multiple instances

-In the `molecule.yml` in the `platforms` you can describe bunch of instances:
+In the `molecule.yml` in the `platforms` you can describe a bunch of instances:

 ```YAML
 ---